larastudio/docker-base/README.md

 We have added a basic deployment from Github repo as well.
 You can simply do this using this command `ansible-playbook deploy.yml` This as we could not with ease use deployer for the current setup.
 Base server does not run PHP, a container does.
 As Deployer has no solution for this yet we will use Ansible deployment for now.

+Post deployment you do need to do a `composer install` and `npm install` inside the Laradock workspace .
+Access it using `docker-compose -f prod-docker-compose.yml  exec --user=laradock workspace bash`